last9/slo-computer/README.md

 SLO, burn_rate, error_rate, budget_spend are convoluted terms that can throw one off.
 Even the SRE workbook by Google can leave you with a lot of open questions.

+# Update 0.0.2

+Burst CPUs have the same challenge as Service level objectives.
+They keep replenishing with time and then deplete with consumption.
+It's a challenge to know what the right alert strategy should be.

 # Goal

 The goal of this command (has an importable lib too) is to factor in some "bare minimum" input to